JK Rowling Apologizes For Killing Snape On Anniversary Of Hogwarts Battle

 J.K.
-Rowling, author of the Harry Potter series, has an annual tradition of apologizing for killing off characters on the anniversary of the Battle of Hogwarts.
+Rowling, the author of the Harry Potter series, has an annual tradition of apologizing for killing off characters on the anniversary of the Battle of Hogwarts.
 In 2015, Rowling apologized for killing Fred Weasley, leaving his twin brother George, as well as the rest of the Weasley family, distraught.
 Last year, Rowling apologized for Remus Lupin, the last of the Marauders, who left behind an infant son.
 Both of these characters were fan favorites.
 This year, however, Rowling apologized for killing off Professor Severus Snape, a controversial character.
-The responses to this announcement were mixed, as reported by the BBC News, with some fans glad that Rowling finally acknowledged Snape’s noble sacrifice, and others angry that Rowling bothered apologizing for Snape, that he deserved his fate, and wished that Rowling had apologized for certain other characters, such as Hedwig, Harry Potter’s pet owl, or Dobby, the house elf that died saving Harry and his friends from Bellatrix Lestrange.
+The responses to this announcement were mixed, as reported by the BBC News, with some fans glad that Rowling finally acknowledged Snape’s noble sacrifice, and others angry that Rowling bothered apologizing for Snape, that he deserved his fate, and wished that Rowling had apologized for certain other characters, such as Hedwig, Harry Potter’s pet owl, or Dobby, the house elf that died to save Harry and his friends from Bellatrix Lestrange.

 OK, here it is.
 Please don't start flame wars over it, but this year I'd like to apologise for killing (whispers)… Snape. *runs for cover*